 And the federal law’s fate likely will have a big impact on Vermont’s envisioned Green Mountain Care plan.

 The state passed a law last year designed to move Vermont toward -- but not all the way to -- a Canadian-style, single-payer health care system by 2017.
-Likely exceptions include federal employees living in the state and those working for "self-insured" employers

-This year, lawmakers designed a health care "exchange," or marketplace, that will be the
+This year, lawmakers designed a health care "exchange," or marketplace, that will be the Web-based, one-stop shopping portal for consumers to compare plans and buy health insurance beginning in 2014.

 But a linchpin of financial support both for the exchange and for the Green Mountain Care system planned for later are tax credits to be available under the federal law that have been counted on to help people buy health insurance in the exchange.